karankohale/AnoScann/README.md

-Sure, here's an example usage description that you can include on your GitHub repository:

 ## Usage

 This tool is designed to scan any executable files, images, URLs, or other files and provide their MD5 and SHA-256 hash values as well as a reputation check on VirusTotal.